lovettchris/wincam/README.md

 Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds!

+## Credits

+This project was inspired by [dxcam](https://github.com/ra1nty/DXcam) and the [C++ Win32CaptureSample](https://github.com/robmikh/win32capturesample) and was made possible with lots of help from Windows team members Robert Mikhayelyan and Shawn Hargreaves.